boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-rate-policy-discovery.md

 ## Networks Are Already Sharing Network Properties with Hosts

-To optimally deliver connectivity services, networks also advertize a set of network properties {{?RFC9473}} to connected hosts such as:
+To optimally deliver connectivity services via a network attachment, networks also advertize a set of network properties {{?RFC9473}} to connected hosts such as:

 Link Maximum Transmission Unit (MTU):
 : For example, the 3GPP {{TS-23.501}} specifies that "the link MTU size for IPv4 is sent to the UE by including it in the PCO (see TS 24.501).
 The link MTU size for IPv6 is sent to the UE by including it in the IPv6 Router Advertisement message (see RFC 4861)".